kurtshuler/homelab-docs/docs/nut-ups-monitor/nut-general-install-guide.md

 ## <i class="fas fa-project-diagram"></i> NUT Server/Client Interaction Diagram

-I created this detailed diagram of how a Network UPS Tools (NUT) **server** communicates with one or more **clients** because I would become confused troubleshooting my NUT setup.
+I created this diagram of how a Network UPS Tools (NUT) **server** communicates with one or more **clients** because I would become confused troubleshooting my NUT setup.
 It shows how configuration files and services work together to monitor power status and coordinate safe shutdowns during power events.
 ```mermaid
 flowchart LR
   subgraph NUT_Server [NUT Server]